 Herjavec is a great salesman and this personality trait made him a successful entrepreneur as well as a wealthy businessman.
 He began his career as a salesman, underqualified for the job.
 He claims that he convinced the company to hire him as he knew how to sell himself very well.
 Herjavec skillfully sold products to people who had no technical background.

 He has emphasized on selling techniques in most of his presentations and talks.
 He says that people need to sell themselves at numerous points in their daily lives.
 There’s a job interview; you need to sell yourself as the best candidate.
-You need car keys from your parents.
+Plus, you need car keys from your parents.
 You need to sell yourself as a responsible kid who won’t cause any trouble.
 His most recent book is based on selling techniques.

-Risk taking is an important trait and a fundamental part of how to be an entrepreneur.
+Risk-taking is an important trait and a fundamental part of how to be an entrepreneur.
 Calculating and managing risks is not an easy thing.
 Robert Herjavec took some significant risks in his career, like investing $20,000 to set up BRAK when he was fired.

 He decided to sell BRAK Systems when the revenues were quite high.
 He took a second mortgage on his house when he needed to put all the money and efforts for BRAK.
 Herjavec suggests, keeping your job until it is safe to quit.

 Herjavec never looked back on his failures and mistakes.
 He didn’t let his weak moments take over him.
 When he got divorced, he took some time to recover, but later moved on with his life with another marriage.
-The Herjavec Group did not have a booming start at in the beginning.
+The Herjavec Group did not have a booming start at the beginning.
 But now it is one of the largest global cybersecurity companies worth over $125 million.